dw/cpp-elementtree/README.md

 ### Thread safety

-The library and underlying libxml2 implementation are thread safe in that determistic behavior is guaranteed only so long as library objects objects aren't shared among threads.
+The library and underlying libxml2 implementation are thread safe in that determistic behavior is guaranteed only so long as library objects aren't shared among threads.
 This is due to the library internally performing unlocked reference counting using the underlying libxml2 DOM structures.

 It is only possible to achieve thread safe behaviour if a single thread at a time is considered owner for all live objects referencing a given document.
 For